ASTRO logo

 Facts for Kids

-Chien-Shiung Wu was a Chinese-American physicist known for her significant contributions to nuclear and particle physics.
+Chien-Shiung Wu was a Chinese-American experimental physicist who made significant contributions to nuclear physics and is celebrated for her work on beta decay and the Wu experiment.

 main image